-To help you stay on track for the final project, each team will create a shared document (e.g., a Google Doc) where you apply the class's learning to the firm you're analyzing.
-You will create one document per week for Classes 1-7, due at the beginning of the following live session.
+To help you stay on track for the final project, each team will create a shared document where you apply the class's learning to the firm you're analyzing.
+The instructor will create a Google Doc for your team (in Files), for Classes 1-7, due at the beginning of the following live session.
 In the document, you should record your thoughts about the week's theory content and how it applies to the firm you're analyzing.
 In order to do this, you will need to do some research on the firm and the industry it operates in.
 These documents are not meant to be elegantly written essays-they're just places to put your notes and learning, so that when you write the final paper, you have a good base to draw from and some good ideas about what might be going on with the firm.
 There's no length requirement; they could be as short as a few bullet points, or pages in length.
 You may allocate the work among your teammates however you choose.
 For example, one model is to split up the work, with different team members taking different weeks.
 Another model is to just have everyone add ideas and notes to a shared document.

-This assignment is ungraded, but your instructor may review them, so please allow your instructor to view the shared document.
-If you complete all six documents satisfactorily (see rubric), your team will get full credit.
+This assignment is ungraded, but your instructor may review them.
+If you complete all weeks satisfactorily (see rubric in Toolbox), your team will get full credit.